CobaltFusion/DebugViewPP/README.md

 Now you can monitor the filtered view, and when your event occurs, select a line and switch to the unfiltered view, the same line is now highlighted, but in full unfiltered context.

-**process colors**; If enabled each process (even processed with identical names) will get a its own background color automatically without adding any filters.
+**process colors**: If enabled each process (even processed with identical names) will get a its own background color automatically without adding any filters.

 Other documentation:
 --------------------